arteen1000/initial-matrix-command-line-tool/README.md

 # initial-matrix-command-line-tool

 This is the initial version of my 'matrix comand line tool'.
-For a more complete, and fundamentally different version, please see [matrix command line tool](https://github.com/arteen1000/matrix-command-line-tool).
+For a more user-friendly, and fundamentally different version, please see [matrix command line tool](https://github.com/arteen1000/matrix-command-line-tool).

 This program is capable of taking in dynamic user input, performing input validation, and using it to perform three basic matrix operations: